DoD-Platform-One/bbtoc/process/README.md

 - Signs of active contributions and maturation.
 - Project still meets the requirements of its maturity level.
 - How can the TOC help you achieve your upcoming goals?
+- If changes are needed, follow the [Package Maintenance Tracks](/process/Package%20Maintenance%20Tracks.md) process.